fermarsan/aixt/docs/Microchip/PIC16/PIC16F8x/quickref.md

 port.setup(port.a, 0b00000000)      // Function to configure the port as output
 ```

-### Example of turning on and off a port of the microcontroller:
+### Example of writing on a port of the microcontroller:
 ```v
 for {
     port.write(port.a,0b00110101);